Academic Master

 Conclusions

-Bacon presents a detailed analysis of friendship, elaborating each perspective of friendship while summarizing it into three points, to which he refers to as fruits of friendship.
+Bacon presents a detailed analysis of friendship, elaborating on each perspective of friendship while summarizing it into three points, which he refers to as the fruits of friendship.
 These points present a detailed aspect of a friend.
-Friendship is a valued bond and Bacon’s appreciation is evident from the inspiration behind the essay.
+Friendship is a valued bond, and Bacon’s appreciation is evident from the inspiration behind the essay.
 Bacon wrote the essay based on the request of his friend Toby Mathew.
 All points considered, is it applicable to the standards, norms, and values introduced by our society?
 Or are these fruits of friendship truly presenting the idealistic approach towards the present perception of friendship?
 Assessing these questions based on Francis Bacon’s essay “Of Friendship” and evaluating it to the realistic idea of friendship’s bond can help people gain a clear insight on the topic.

 Works Cited